 Below is a selection of active learning techniques you can use in your section.

 First developed in physics classes, peer instruction can be adapted for a number of other disciplines.

 - To move the site of teaching and learning from the instructor to the students.

 - To have students connect or apply concepts by explaining to another student or trying to convince another student.

 - To enable students to evaluate their understanding of the instructor’s explanation.

-- To move students to a higher learning level, beyond their concern over what to memorize.
+- To move students to a higher learning level that extends beyond concerns about what to memorize.